antonio-marasescu/the-stc-repository/random-thoughts.md

 Stagnancy leads to comfort, Comfort leads to fear of change.
 ```

 So what kind of knowledge is useful?
+My train of thought leads to the idea that knowledge is useful when it can change something in you,
+either in your mental process or in your physical body.
-This lead me to the following categories:
+Thus, my thinking lead me to the following categories:
 1. Ideas
 2. Experiences
 3. Emotions